 Once again, we will be offering Four weeks of Children’s camps!

 In response to the increased interest in our camps and our desire to ensure that all children have an opportunity to come to camp, we are again offering an additional week of children’s camp!
-The dates & themes for each week of camp are as follows:
+The dates & themes for each week of our 2019 Children’s Camps are as follows (prices do not include HST):

-Click here to register for 2019 Children’s Camps.
+Click here to register online for 2019 Children’s Camps.

 Already registered for Children’s Camp?